 Things you should know before using Gojek & Grab in Bali

-While the difference in price is considerable and taking a Grab or Gojek will save you the time and stress of negotiating prices with taxi drivers, it’s critical to remain cautious.
+Are you wondering about how to use Gojek in Bali?
+While taking a Grab or Gojek will save you the time and stress of negotiating prices with taxi drivers and the difference in price is considerable, it’s critical to remain cautious.
 The aversion taxi drivers have for Gojek and Grab drivers and their users is a reality, and their frustration is only growing as these ride-sharing apps become more and more popular and on-demand.

 No matter your choice, there are several tips you should be aware of.
 If you decide to take a taxi, always choose one with a meter.
 You’ll be surprised how much un-metered taxis can charge tourists – twice or even three times more than the normal taxi, which is already more expensive compared to Grab or Gojek.